Ira Steward: Grand Eight Hour League

 Eight-hour leagues were established in cities all over the United States, with some politicians adopting a pro Eight-hour day stance and state-wide leagues forming in some cases.
 State laws for Eight-hour days were passed in several states including Illinois, New York and Connecticut, and city councils in Boston, Baltimore, Detroit and New York amongst others passed ordinances extending the eight-hour day to their employees.
 In 1868, government employees were granted the eight-hour day as a result of a law enacted by Congress.

 Enforcement of the laws, however, was ineffective at best.
 In many cases workers were faced with the choice of either accepting longer work hours or striking.
 In reaction to a shift of emphasis that he saw as detrimental to the cause (from working hours to monetary issues), Steward served on the arrangements committee of the short-lived New England Labor Reform League, which split into two separate movements.

-Seward said the greatest threat to overall prosperity was the poverty of workers, who competed with each other so as to lower the wage rate.
+Steward said the greatest threat to overall prosperity was the poverty of workers, who competed with each other so as to lower the wage rate.
 The poverty of the many produced a state of stupefaction for the relentless toil primarily benefited the employers.
 Unity and struggle—especially the strike—was the tool but the goal was an eight hour day which would generate a revolution of rising expectations and ambitions, he argued.